The Driver's Handbook

 Certain behaviours are major contributors to high risk driving and crashes.
 These include:

 - speeding and inappropriate travel speeds for the road or weather conditions

-- driving after drinking alcohol or when impaired by drugs not wearing seatbelts
+- driving after drinking alcohol or when impaired by drugs

 - driver distraction and inattention, including use of mobile phones

 - driver fatigue.

 These behaviours are discussed in more detail on the following pages and further information can be found on the mylicence.sa.gov.au website.